jkuruzovich/jkuruzovich.github.io-hugo/content/home/about.md

 # Biography

 I'm a professor of business analytics at Rensselaer Polytechnic Institute and the Director of the Severino Center for Technological Entrepreneurship.

+I study complex socio-technical systems with an emphasis on the ways that information and information systems change business processes.